BadelekPi/electronic-store-mysql/README.md

 # Electronic Store MySQL
 ## General info
 Graphic user interface to support the database of the electronic store.
-The functionality of the interface ensures easy editing of database records
+The functionality of the interface ensures easy editing of database records.
 ## Technologies
 MariaDB, MySQL, Python3.7, Tkinter, pymysql
 ## Screenshots